AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/explore-appd-code/index.md

 b: block
 ---

-UNDER CONSTRUCTION ON 9/10/2018.

-This tutorial helps you explore Host Application (appd) source code, and the application's use of Ayla Linux Agent APIs.
+This tutorial helps you explore Host Application (appd) source code, and the application's use of the [Ayla Linux Agent API](/devices/ayla-linux-agent/reference/ayla-linux-agent-api).

-### Host Application Structure
+## Host Application Structure

 In essence, the host application (appd) is composed of two files and three libraries: